Sino-Indian War: Aksai Chin

 The Maharaja of Kashmir and his officials were keenly aware of the trade routes from Ladakh.
 Starting from Leh, there were two main routes into Central Asia: one passed through the Karakoram Pass to Shahidulla at the foot of the Kunlun Mountains and went on to Yarkand through the Kilian and Sanju passes; the other went east via the Chang Chenmo Valley, passed the Lingzi Tang Plains in the Aksai Chin region, and followed the course of the Karakash River to join the first route at Shahidulla.
 The Maharaja regarded Shahidulla as his northern outpost, in effect treating the Kunlun mountains as the boundary of his domains.
 His British suzerains were sceptical of such an extended boundary because Shahidulla was 79 mi away from the Karakoram Pass and the intervening area was uninhabited.
 Nevertheless, the Maharaja was allowed to treat Shahidulla as his outpost for more than 20 years.
 (Note: (Noorani, India–China Boundary Problem 2010) quotes a report by Ney Elias in 1885: "He [the Wazir] wants the Maharaja to re-occupy Shahidulla in the Karakash valley.
 Previous to the rebellions in Eastern Turkistan which broke up Chinese rule there in 1863, the Kashmiris had occupied Shahidulla for nearly 20 years.
 About 1865 they abandoned it, and in 1868 Shaw and Hayward found it occupied by the Andijani (Kokandi) troops of the late Amir Yakub Beg.
-In 1873–74 Sir D. Forsyth recognised the Amir’s ownership, and recommended the Maharaja’s boundary to be drawn to the north of the Karakash valley as shown in the map accompanying the mission report.
+In 1873–74 Sir D. Forsyth recognised the Amir's ownership, and recommended the Maharaja's boundary to be drawn to the north of the Karakash valley as shown in the map accompanying the mission report.
 This I believe has never been accepted by Kashmir, and the boundary has been left an open question.")
 (Note: (Noorani, India–China Boundary Problem 2010): An India Office (London) memorandum in 1893 stated: "Shahidulla has hitherto been regarded as the frontier post on the road from Leh to Yarkand.
 Lord Kimberley the secretary of state would suggest that the Chinese Government at Peking ... should be intimated...that the Indian authorities, acting on behalf of the Kashmir State, will gladly co-operate with the Chinese authorities in Kashgaria in determining the frontier on the road from Leh to Kashgar.
-Her Majesty’s Government would, however, demur to any attempt being made by the Kashgarian officials to fix the boundary of the Ladakh State on this road without their previous concurrence being obtained.")
+Her Majesty's Government would, however, demur to any attempt being made by the Kashgarian officials to fix the boundary of the Ladakh State on this road without their previous concurrence being obtained.")

 W. H. Johnson's route to Khotan and back (1865).
 Johnson's proposed boundary ran along the "northern branch" of the Kunlun Mountains.
-(Its curvature is exaggerated.)

-The map of Hung Ta-chen handed to the British consul at Kashgar in 1893.
-The boundary, marked with a thin dot-dashed line, agrees with the 1878 British map.